mcfletch/2daypython/debugging.rst

         raise RuntimeError("Moo")
     RuntimeError: Moo

-But since we can't do that, we'll have to work around it.
+But since we can't do that with TDSB student accounts, we'll have to work around it.

 Why did it crash?
 -----------------